 Counselling psychologists, like other applied psychologists, operate from a self-regulated profession and must adhere to four ethical principles and ten practise standards (Gelso, Nutt Williams, & Fretz, 2014).
 These overarching guidelines are put in place to help psychologists treat their clients and serve the public in a virtuous manner.
 A psychologist is expected to embody good character and virtues, which is thought to put the profession in a reputable stance (Gelso, Nutt Williams, & Fretz, 2014).
-From this stems the professional obligation to move beyond direct psychological intervention and technique to the welfare of the society (Canadian Psychological Association, 2000).
-Therefore, while standards of practice allude to the manner a psychologist should behave in assessment and therapeutic circumstances, there is also a professional responsibility to the public.
+From this stems the professional obligation to move beyond direct psychological intervention and technique to the welfare of the society (Canadian Psychologist should behave in assessment and therapeutic circumstances, there is also a professional responsibility to the public.
 Thus far, the value of university climate research has been discussed in terms of its relevance for counselling psychology programs and a university as a whole, but not for individual psychologists.
 This section will highlight how university climate research fits within the ethical principles and standards that govern practising psychologists.